Focus on the Vienna housing market: Strict controls against illegal Airbnb use

 These measures come as part of an ambitious housing construction program that Vienna has been pursuing for many years.
 With over 22,200 subsidized apartments for more than 45,000 people, the city focuses on sustainability, green architecture and social infrastructure.
 60 percent of Viennese already live in subsidized or municipal housing, which helps keep rents moderate.

 The strict regulations have been in force since summer 2022.
-Vice Mayor Kathrin Gaál emphasizes that protecting living space is of the utmost importance.
+Deputy Mayor Kathrin Gaál emphasizes that protecting living space is of the utmost importance.
 The ban on subletting municipal housing, which was confirmed by the Supreme Court in 2022, is particularly strict.
 Violations not only threaten the termination of the rental agreement, but also the recovery of illegal profits.

-Controls and tracking of the income
+Controls and tracking of revenue

 In addition, the new building police department responsible for monitoring the regulations has taken strict measures.
 After the regulation came into force, 808 applications for short-term rentals were already examined.
 Despite these intensive controls, there is still a critical voice: The opposition party The Greens is calling for further measures against the “theft of living space”, while the ÖVP is calling for the controls to be intensified.